 Health Inspector Qualification in India: Courses, Eligibility, Skills & Salary

-A health inspector is a government professional, who is responsible for inspecting public facilities like restaurants, hospitals, factories and water treatment plans to assure cleanliness and hygiene.
-A health inspector notices violations and provides suggestions for corrective actions and even has the authority to issue penalties for law violations.
+A health inspector is a government professional who is responsible for inspecting public facilities like restaurants, hospitals, factories and water treatment plants to ensure cleanliness and hygiene.
+A health inspector notices violations and provides suggestions for corrective actions, and even has the authority to issue penalties for law violations.
+To pursue a career as a health inspector, it is important to meet the required health inspector qualifications.

 Health Inspector Qualifications

 Are you passionate about building a career as a health inspector in India?
-If you are an aspirant you are likely asking yourself what are the eligibility criteria and selection process for becoming a health inspector.
-We will be discussing health inspector educational qualification along with other eligibility requirements in detail in the following sections.
+If you are an aspirant, you are likely asking yourself what the eligibility criteria and selection process are for becoming a health inspector.
+We will be discussing health inspector qualifications along with educational and other eligibility requirements in detail in the following sections.

 1. Educational Qualification

 To achieve a career as a health inspector, you need to be a 10th or 12th pass candidate.
-Science stream is preferred for 12th stream.
+The Science stream is preferred for the 12th stream.

 2. Professional Qualification

-Diploma in sanitary inspector (DSI) or Diploma in Health Inspector (DHI) or Diploma in health and sanitary inspector (DHSI) are relevant and mandatory qualifications needed for an applicant.
-These diploma courses usually lasts one to two years and must be recognised by:
+A diploma in sanitary inspector (DSI) or diploma in health inspector course (DHI) or Diploma in health and sanitary inspector (DHSI) is a relevant and mandatory qualification needed for an applicant.
+These diploma courses usually last one to two years and must be recognised by:

 • The State Government